 A full, in-person gap semester in spring 2021 will open for registration on August 15.
 We plan to run the Semester Experience unchanged: ten weeks in San Francisco for skill building workshops and intensive coaching sessions, followed by five weeks abroad with a focus on service learning, volunteering, and cultural immersion.

 Our mission at Year On has always been to support students in gaining confidence, clarity, and direction for their next steps.
 We’re confident that these program configurations will deliver a full, transformative gap year experience for the widest range of students.
-And as an accredited program accredited by the Gap Year Association, students will have the option to earn a full semester of transferable credit through our academic partner Portland State University and earn up to 18 quarter credits.
+And as a program accredited by the Gap Year Association, students in all our programs have the option to add on coursework through our academic partner Portland State University and earn up to 18 quarter credits.